 - 1.1 The Council produces the Authority Monitoring Report (AMR) each year to show progress on producing and implementing the Local Plans.
-This report covers East Suffolk, but provides specific information on the Local Plans and Neighbourhood Plans which cover the former Suffolk Coastal area and the former Waveney area. - 1.2 The Town and Country Planning (Local Planning) (England) Regulations 2012 require key pieces of information to be covered by an Authority Monitoring Report, such as: - Progress on the Local Plan against the timetable in the Local Development Scheme, - Details of any Neighbourhood Plans or Neighbourhood Development Orders that have been adopted, - Any Community Infrastructure Levy receipts, - Any action taken under the duty to cooperate, - Details of any policies not being implemented, - · Net amount of additional affordable housing, and - Total housing (and affordable housing) completed against annual requirements. - 1.3 This AMR covers the monitoring period 1st April 2018 to 31st March 2019 and provides monitoring information against indicators in the Local Plans, such as housing completions, town centre uses, tourism applications, environmental designations and the planning applications that the Council received. - 1.4 The Local Plan covering the former Suffolk Coastal area is currently made up of various documents (Core Strategy and Development Management Policies, Site Allocations and Area Specific Policies, Felixstowe Peninsula Area Action Plan).
-These will be superseded upon adoption of the Final Draft Local Plan (currently subject to examination by the Planning Inspectorate).
-Previous AMR's have recorded information and progress on the implementation of these existing policies which has informed the emerging policies. - 1.5 The Local Plan covering the former Waveney area was adopted in March 2019.
-As this is the first monitoring report to be published since adoption the details within it will provide a baseline position from which future monitoring will be judged. - 1.6 The previous individual local authorities have a long and established history of producing the AMR.
+This report covers East Suffolk, but provides specific information on the Local Plans and Neighbourhood Plans which cover the former Suffolk Coastal area and the former Waveney area. - 1.2 The Town and Country Planning (Local Planning) (England) Regulations 2012 require key pieces of information to be covered by an Authority Monitoring Report, such as: - Progress on the Local Plan against the timetable in the Local Development Scheme, - Details of any Neighbourhood Plans or Neighbourhood Development Orders that have been adopted, - Any Community Infrastructure Levy receipts, - Any action taken under the duty to cooperate, - Details of any policies not being implemented, - Net amount of additional affordable housing, and - Total housing (and affordable housing) completed against annual requirements. - 1.3 This AMR covers the monitoring period 1st April 2019 to 31st March 2020 and provides monitoring information against indicators in the Local Plans, such as housing completions, town centre uses, tourism applications, environmental designations and the planning applications that the Council received. - 1.4 The Local Plan covering the former Suffolk Coastal area was, for the 2019/20 year, made up of various documents (Core Strategy and Development Management Policies, Site Allocations and Area Specific Policies, Felixstowe Peninsula Area Action Plan).
+These were superseded upon adoption of the Suffolk Coastal Local Plan on 23rd September 2020 (outside the 2019/20monitoring period).
+Previous AMRs have recorded information and progress on the implementation of these existing policies which has informed the emerging policies. - 1.5 The Local Plan covering the former Waveney area was adopted in March 2019.
+This is therefore the first monitoring report covering a full year since adoption. - 1.6 The previous individual local authorities have a long and established history of producing the AMR.
 Suffolk Coastal District Council and Waveney District Council both first published their AMR in December 2005 to cover the monitoring period 2004/05.